hove-io/navitia_sdk_docs/docs/around_me/android/releases/2.17.0/index.md

 <h2>🗓 11 Sep 2025</h2>

 #### Features
-- Minimal walking duration display can now be configured
 - Default zoom level can now be configured
 - Added new zoom level for stop points
 - Empty states can now be configured